weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

 ### STEP 5 - **Package Deploy**

-It will deploy the package above into the Lambda function created at the step 3.
-At the shell, run this command, changing `AWSREGION` for the region where you had deployed the function, `STACKID` for the name you provided before and `yourpackagename.zip` to the name fo the package build in step 4:
+It will deploy the .zip package above into the Lambda function created at the step 3.

+Run this command at the shell, changing `AWSREGION` for the region where you had deployed the function, `STACKID` for the name you provided before and `yourpackagename.zip` to the name fo the package build in step 4:

 > `aws lambda update-function-code --region=AWSREGION --function-name=planetpaymentcommtool-STACKID --zip-file=yourpackagename.zip`

-Eventually you may need to refresh your credentials and try again.
+_Eventually you may need to refresh your AWS credentials and try again._

 ### STEP 6 - **Lambda ENV vars adjustments**

 In the deployed Lambda function configurations, you need to fill the ENV vars values using data from steps 1 and 2.
 (As mentioned before, you can do it on step 3 modifying the ct-deploy.sh script prior to run it).

-Pay attention to the DT_CONNECTOR_WEBHOOK_URL variable: it must contain the FunctionURL from the Lambda function itself.
+Pay attention to the `DT_CONNECTOR_WEBHOOK_URL` variable: it must contain the FunctionURL from the Lambda function itself.

 ### **Extras**
-### _Calling your Lambda function with FunctionURL_
+#### _Calling your Lambda function with FunctionURL_

 After your individual stack is deployed you can get its FunctionURL directly from the Lambda function dashboard.
 This allows you to call the Lambda function without the need of an API-Gateway.